RaihanMahtab/Dan-Jurafsky--Chris-Manning--NLP/02-Autocorrect/README.md

 ## SpellCorrect.py

 This file is the file that should be run.
 This file calls all the models above, and evaluate their performance.
 This is the output of running this file:

+- **`evaluate(corpus): `**:

+This method takes a corpus and evaluate it with the language model in SpellCorrect.
+For each sentence in the corpus, it generates test cases that have one misspelling in them.
+Then for these test cases, it generates an error sentence and then corrects it.
+(The test cases have datum objects) in them where the real and misspelling is both present).
+We generate the error sentence with the misspelling and corrects it via correctSentence method.
+We return the ratio of how many corrected sentence mathce the test cases( The correct spellings in them).

+- **`correctSentence(sentence): `**:

+For each word in the sentence, we create candidate words that can replace it via the edit model.
+Then we choose the one that has the highest edit model/error model/likelihood P(w|x) and the sentence bigram probability(Through the language model).
+We do it for each word of the sentence.
+The sentence that has the highest prob is returned.

+- **`correctCorpus(corpus): `**:

+We correct a whole corpus by performing correctSentence on each of the sentence of the corpus.
+Then we save it in a list that has a json format

+- **`main(): `**:

+We evaluate the dev data with all the language models and print their accuracy

 ![](http://www.mediafire.com/convkey/cb08/u4w63p594ydb22nzg.jpg)